Mike Layton: Political career

 In 2011, Layton opposed spending cuts by Mayor Rob Ford.
 He worked to preserve a women's shelter and a community pool in Stanley Park.

 In 2011, Layton took issue with an advertisement for the Toronto Argonauts.
 Layton claimed that it condoned domestic violence.
 The football team subsequently replaced the advertisement.

 Layton was a critic of plans to build a casino resort in downtown Toronto in 2012.
 His motion opposing the Ontario Lottery and Gaming Commissions casino expansion plans passed 40–4 in the Toronto City Council.

 Working with residents in the Liberty Village neighbourhood in Toronto, Layton worked to try to get cheaper fares on the regional transit system GO Transit to improve public transit in downtown Toronto.

 For the gold medal hockey game in the 2014 Winter Olympics, Layton gained passage of a motion to allow bars to open earlier to serve alcohol during the game.

 In March 2019, Layton has put forward a motion, which was seconded by Mike Colle, to study the idea of suing oil companies over climate change.

 Layton was highly critical of the clearing of the homeless encampment at Lamport Stadium in 2021, referring to it as "extremely disappointing and disturbing" and stating "There is something fundamentally wrong with the use of violence or the threat of violence in order to further criminalize homelessness in our city."
 In July 2022, Layton announced he would not stand for re-election as ward 11 city councillor, citing family reasons.

+The Toronto Star reported in July 2026 that Layton was mulling standing for the New Democratic Party in the 2026 Beaches—East York federal by-election, prompted by the resignation of Liberal MP Nate Erskine-Smith.
+However, at the end of July, he decide against running and the NDP appointed their candidate from the 2025 election, Shannon Devine.
+In August, Layton announced that he would seek his former city council seat in the 2026 municipal election.